 A PhD, and after ?

-• Researchers can be hired by the ULB on an assistant position.
-In this case, the researcher will spend 50% of his time doing doctoral research and 50% of his time supervising the laboratories or exercise sessions of the faculty courses.
+• Researchers may be employed by ULB in an assistant position.
+In this case, they devote 50% of their time to doctoral research and 50% to teaching duties, such as supervising laboratory sessions or exercise classes within the Faculty.

-• Researchers can benefit from a grant funded by the FNRS to complete a doctorate for 4 years (aspiring FNRS or FRIA scholarship).
+• Researchers may receive a grant funded by the FNRS to carry out a PhD over a period of four years (as an FNRS Research Fellow or FRIA grant holder).

-• Researchers can benefit from a postdoctoral fellowship funded by the FNRS or the Marie Curie European Programme in order to pursue their research after their PhD.
+• After completing a PhD, researchers may benefit from a postdoctoral fellowship funded by the FNRS or by the European Marie Skłodowska-Curie program to pursue their research.

-• Researchers can also be engaged on a research contract obtained by the laboratory where the research is conducted.
-These contracts often take place in partnership with the company.
+• Researchers may also be employed under a research contract obtained by the laboratory where the research is conducted.
+These contracts are often carried out in partnership with industry.